virtualitems/tshex-cli/docs/context-ports.md

 }
 ```

-This placeholder does not define a real contract yet.
-Its purpose is to mark
+This placeholder does not define a real port yet.
+Its purpose is to mark the
-the context root as the place where boundary-facing types and interfaces live.
+context root as the place where boundary-facing capabilities are declared.

-#### First Contract
+#### First Port

-In the following example we replace the placeholder with a minimal contract for
+In the following example we replace the placeholder with a concrete port for
 creating a user.

 ```ts title="users/example-ports.ts"